 -

 Your work experience section doesn’t need to tell your whole story.
-It just needs to spark enough interest to land you the interview.
+It needs to present your career directly enough to spark interest after a quick scan from a recruiter.

 Now let’s take a look at how to write your work experience section so it achieves that goal.